Overcome your social media addiction with mindfulness

 When we crave anything there’s usually an uncomfortable emotion or feeling we are trying to get away from which leads us to do something that will bring us pleasure.
 Take a moment to bring your attention to your body.
 Sense any emotions or feelings that are present (agitation, stress, loneliness, boredom).
 Once you identify the emotion, silently label it to yourself which brings more mindful awareness to your current state and shows you what the underlying issue might be that is driving the urges.

-Mindfulness, this ability to be present from moment to moment to what is happening, allows you to consciously notice what is happening as it is happening and pause before you act on your urges.
-In this way mindfulness helps disrupt automatic habits and addiction loops.
+Mindfulness, this ability to be present from moment to moment, allows you to consciously notice what is happening as it is happening and pause before you act on your urges.
+You can disrupt your automatic habits and social media addiction with mindfulness.

 Becoming aware of your cravings is the first step to having more choice around how you’re going to relate to them.
 Mindfulness is a practice that will help you catch the urge before you act on it and help you break bad habits.

-If you want to train your brain towards greater presence, less distraction and better impulse control to help break bad social media habits try out this FREE downloadable guided meditation and then join thousands around the world who are taking the 10 minute a day Mindful in May challenge and learning meditation with the world’s best teachers while also making a positive difference for a global cause.
+If you want to train your brain towards greater presence, less distraction and better impulse control to help break bad social media habits try out this FREE downloadable guided meditation.